0

 Kidneys are another area where unneeded calcium tends to gather; these deposits form kidney stones.
 If you've ever known someone who has had one, they'll tell you how painful passing them can be.

-To prevent kidney stones from forming due to excessive dietary intake or supplementation of this mineral, drink plenty of water daily; include more fruits & vegetables in meals, which help reduce stone formation chances by diluting urine concentration.
+To prevent kidney stones from forming due to excessive dietary intake or supplementation of this mineral, drink plenty of water daily; include more vegetables in meals, which help reduce stone formation chances by diluting urine concentration.

 The Impact of Vitamin Imbalances on Calcium Absorption